olamilly/dotnet/README.md

 # dotnet
- Full Stack project made with Microsoft ASP .Net Core.
-Written in c#
+ My first Full Stack project made with Microsoft ASP .Net Core.
+Written in c#.
+ Basic CRUD Operations on movies in a database file.